Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What are two good ways for the Development Team to make a non-functional requirements visible?
+### What are two good ways for the Developers to make a non-functional requirements visible?

 - [ ] Put them on a separate list on the Scrum board, available for all to see.
 - [x] Add them to the Product Backlog and keep the Product Owner posted on the expected effort.